Entropic optimal transport beyond product reference couplings: the Gaussian case on Euclidean space: Introduction

-This observation shows that choosing the reference measure $\mu \otimes \nu$ induces some bias in scenarios where the quantity $W_{\otimes}^\varepsilon$ is used as loss function.
-This phenomenon has led to the introduction of a de-biased version called the Sinkhorn divergence \cite{janati2020debiased, feydy2019interpolating, chizat2020faster}.
+and both problems have the same solution $\pi^\varepsilon$.
 As stated in the abstract, the optimal transport problem with squared Euclidean cost is equivalent to searching for the coupling between $\mu$ and $\nu$ that maximizes correlation: expanding the squared Euclidean cost enables to write

 And in \eqref{eq:ot_maximize_correlation}, the right-hand side problem is a correlation-type term induced by $\pi$.
 So one expects the solution to be as close as possible to a deterministic linear function, subject to the marginal constraint.
-Indeed, Brenier's theorem states that when $\mu$ is absolutely continuous, the optimal coupling $\pi^\star$ is deterministic, in the sense that it is supported on the graph of a function $T : \mathbb{R}^d \rightarrow \mathbb{R}^d$ (said differently, $\pi^* = (\Id,T)\#\mu$).
-On the other-hand, the Kullback-Leibler terms in the regularized versions \eqref{eq:classic_eot} favor solutions with minimum (zero) correlation.
+Indeed, Brenier's theorem \cite{brenier1991polar} states that when $\mu$ is absolutely continuous, the optimal coupling $\pi^\star$ is deterministic, in the sense that it is supported on the graph of a function $T : \mathbb{R}^d \rightarrow \mathbb{R}^d$ (said differently, $\pi^* = (\Id,T)\#\mu$).
+On the other hand, the Kullback-Leibler terms in the regularized versions \eqref{eq:classic_eot} favor solutions with minimum (zero) correlation.
 Thus, considering $\mu \otimes \nu$ or the Lebesgue measure yields a regularization term adversarial to the optimal transport problem -- which reflects an implicit preference or prior toward diffuse couplings.

-That being said, there may well be other qualitative features that the user may want to steer the solution toward, depending on prior beliefs.
-Furthermore, in statistical contexts, the measures $\mu$ and $\nu$ are often corrupted or partially accessible, in which case the plug-in reference $\mu \otimes \nu$ for the Kullback-Leibler divergence penalty is questionable.
-The purpose of this article is to precisely study how other reference measures on the coupling might lead to Kullback-Leibler regularizing terms that are more more context-adaptive or more natural with regards to the optimal transport geometry. \\